BMW Models & Reliability

 Z4 (E85/E86)

-The first Z4 remains a design standout and offers a more focused driving experience than its successors.
-In the UK, the folding soft-top is the main weak point, while the engines (M54 and N52) are generally robust if the cooling systems are maintained.
+The first-generation Z4 (E85 Roadster / E86 Coupe) remains a striking, 'flame-surfaced' design standout that offers a much stiffer, more focused driving experience than the Z3.
+Positioned as a direct rival to the Porsche Boxster, it provides excellent naturally aspirated straight-six engines (M54 and N52) and a superb chassis.
+In the UK, the folding soft-top motor is the main weak point, while the engines are generally robust if their cooling systems are properly maintained.
+It suits driving enthusiasts looking for a sharp, reliable, and increasingly collectible modern classic sports car.

 7 Series (E65/E66)